spring-media/apps-android-testdevicemanager/README.md

 Gradle custom plugin to setup test devices.

 # What is it?
+Testdevicemanager is a custom gradle plugin written in Kotlin.

+# What's its purpose?
-Testdevicemanager can be used to set up test devices in a CI build.
-The main purpose is to setup Android test devices for espresso ui testing.
+Testdevicemanager can be used to set up test devices for espresso ui testing.

 # Features
 The following things can be managed by the plugin: